|Nutritional Guidelines (per serving)|

 The woo woo is a fun cocktail on many levels.
 First of all, every time you make or order it, you get to say "woo woo" and possibly sound like a train whistle.
 Second, its fruity mix is a tasty indulgence that's hard to resist.
 And finally, it's an easy recipe to mix up and can be served any way you like it.

 The drink itself is actually very simple (another reason to get on the woo woo train): vodka, peach schnapps, and cranberry.
-Think of it as a mix between the popular cosmopolitan and the fruity hairy navel.
+Think of it as a mix between the popular cosmopolitan and hairy navel cocktails.
 The simplicity is the beauty of the woo woo because you can easily transform or enhance the three-ingredient drink to fit your mood or the occasion.

 It's common for the woo woo to be served "up" as a fancy cocktail or on the rocks.
 You can also make it into a fruity punch or a fun shot for parties.
 No matter how you take it, the woo woo is a popular drink that everyone (including bartenders) should know.